Allan122/allan-s_portfolio/README.md

 # Python Projects using Colab/ Jupyter Notebook
 ##### Introduction to Computer Programming
 ## Project 1: Introduction to Computer Programming
-<p>For accessing the project with the dataset in my portfolio, you can refer to or download it from my 🤩<a href="https://github.com/Allan122/CompProgram.git"> "GitHub"</a> 🕵🏻.</p>
+<p>For accessing the project with the dataset in my portfolio, you can refer to or download it from my <a href="https://github.com/Allan122/CompProgram.git"> "GitHub"</a> 🕵🏻.</p>

 This Python project demonstrates mastery of fundamental programming concepts including data types, loops, conditionals, object-oriented programming, and exception han- dling.
 Solved 30 questions without errors covering important topics.